 Find out more about the dialogues between partners that addressed sanitation inequities by highlighting lived experiences, policy, and implementation gaps.

-In January 2024, the Rights of Persons with Disabilities Rules, 2017, were amended by the Ministry of Social Justice and Empowerment to include accessible piped water supply and accessibility standards for community toilets in rural areas, specifically for people with disabilities.
+In January 2024, the Ministry of Social Justice and Empowerment amended the Rights of Persons with Disabilities Rules, 2017, to include accessible piped water supply and accessibility standards for community toilets in rural areas, specifically for people with disabilities.
 Source

 Improve your understanding of Disability-inclusive WASH through curated guides, briefs, and training tools designed to support more inclusive and equitable sanitation practice.